 “Superb playing and a moving interpretation” Limelight magazine.

-Xenia has performed with many of the orchestras around Australia and New Zealand including the Queensland Symphony Orchestra, Canberra Symphony Orchestra, and the Christchurch Symphony Orchestra.
-She has also been a recitalist in various venues across Australia, China, the UK, and the US, chiefly among those, Sydney, Melbourne, Shanghai, London, and Los Angeles.
+Dr. Xenia Deviatkina-Loh has performed as soloist and recitalist in various venues across Australia, New Zealand, the UK, the US, and China.
 The venues she performed at include the Horncastle Arena, Sydney Opera House, Shanghai Concert Hall, Wigmore Hall, St. John's Smith Square, Boston Court Performing Arts Centre, and Los Angeles County Museum of Art.
-In addition, Xenia has worked with and or played in events of great composers like John Adams - inside the (G)Earbox 2017, Esa-Pekka Salonen, and John Corigliano.
-She also frequently performs with major ensembles and concert series around LA, including the Dilijan Chamber Music Series, MEC (Monday Evening Concerts), Cracow Duo, and Synchromy.
-Most recently, Xenia presented Kaija Saariaho’s Frises in a conference at UCSB, which was hosted by AWMAT (Alliance of Women in Media Arts and Technology).
-Furthermore, Xenia has partaken in outreach tours spanning both regional NSW in Australia and regional Washington State in the US.
+Dr. Deviatkina-Loh also frequently performs with major ensembles and concert series around LA, including the Dilijan Chamber Music Series, MEC (Monday Evening Concerts), Cracow Duo, Synchromy, Jacaranda, and ACB (American Contemporary Ballet).
+She has also presented at AWMAT (Alliance of Women in Media Arts and Technology) and ACMI (Asian Classical Music Initiative).
+As of 2021, she is a member of ECHOI — MEC’s ensemble-in-residence.

-Xenia completed her Bachelors of Music Performance at the Sydney Conservatorium of Music under the tutelage of Professor Alice Waten.
+Dr. Deviatkina-Loh completed her Bachelor of Music Performance at the Sydney Conservatorium of Music under the tutelage of Professor Alice Waten.
 She furthered her studies at the Royal Academy of Music in London under Professor György Pauk, achieving her Master of Arts degree.
-In 2016, she completed her Master of Music degree at the University of California, Los Angeles under the guidance of Professors Movses Pogossian, Guillaume Sutre, and Varty Manouelian.
+In 2020, she completed her Doctor of Musical Arts degree at the University of California, Los Angeles under the guidance of Professors Movses Pogossian, Guillaume Sutre, and Varty Manouelian.